-Non-profit Child Care Centers operated by the Northern Virginia Community College Faculty Wive's Club enable student-parents to attend college classes while at the same time providing a wholesome child development program for their pre-school aged children from two through six.
+Non-profit Child Care Centers operated by the Northern Virginia Community College Child Care Association enable student-parents to attend college classes while at the same time providing a wholesome child development program for their preschool aged children from two through six.
 Under the supervision of a highly qualified staff, the Centers are housed at locations convenient to two of the campuses, the Ravensworth Baptist Church of Annandale and the Culmore United Methodist Church near Bailey's Crossroads.
 Both Centers serve students attending one or more campuses and are open Monday through Friday beginning with the first day of classes in the Fall Quarter and continuing until the end of Spring final exam week.
+The Annandale Center is also open during the summer session.
 Students schedule their children at a Center on a quarterly basis.
 Hourly and weekly rates are available.
-Preregistration, including a registration fee, is required.
+Preregistration is recommended and a registration fee is required.
 Parent involvement is fostered in all possible ways.
-Further information and registration packets may be obtained from the Counseling Office of any NVCC campus; also, by telephoning the Annandale Center at 941-1949, and the Culmore Center at 820-6111.
+Further information and registration packets may be obtained from the Counseling Office of any NVCC campus; at the child care centers, or by telephoning the main office at 941-1960.

-Child care on the Loudoun Campus is open to children ages 3-6 between 8:30-3:00 p.m. on weekdays.
+Child care on the Loudoun Campus is open to children ages 2-6 between 8:30-4:00 p.m. on week-days.
 Maximum use allowed is 4 hours per day.
 The center on the Loudoun Campus is located in the Main Building, Room 109.
 For additional information call 430-7424.